veit/jupyter-tutorial/docs/sphinx/nbsphinx.rst

 ~~~~~~~~~~

 Javascript
-    Javascript can be used for the generated HTML, e.g .:
+    Javascript can be used for the generated HTML, for example:

     .. code-block:: javascript